 Synopsis: Kate Dibiasky (Jennifer Lawrence), an astronomy grad student, and her professor Dr. Randall Mindy (Leonardo DiCaprio) make an astounding discovery of a comet orbiting within the solar system.
 The problem is that it's on a direct collision course with Earth.
 The other problem is that no one cares.
 Turns out warning mankind about a planet-killer the size of Mount Everest is an inconvenient fact to navigate.

-Why you should watch: Not only does this boast an amazing cast, including Meryl Streep, Cate Blanchett, Ron Perlman and Mark Rylance, but the writer and director behind it is the same individual who gave us "The Big Short" and "Vice" And "Anchorman: The Legend of Ron Burgundy" Adam McKay.
+Why you should watch: Not only does this boast an amazing cast, including Meryl Streep, Cate Blanchett, Ron Perlman and Mark Rylance, but the writer and director behind it is the same individual who gave us "The Big Short" and "Vice" And "Anchorman: The Legend of Ron Burgundy," Adam McKay.
 It has all the signs (opens in new tab) that it's going to be a well-written, very funny, deeply disturbing and beautifully observed dark comedy-cum-satire.
-It is, in essence, a message about climate change and mocks those who willfully, repeatedly scoff at the science.
-And sadly, that could be applied to a number of things, including the pandemic, pollution, orbital debris…etc etc.
+It is, in essence, a message about climate change and mocks those who willfully and repeatedly scoff at the science.
+And sadly, that could be applied to a number of things, including the pandemic, pollution, orbital debris...

-Synopsis: In the not-too-distant future having children has become a matter of selecting the best DNA.
-One couple choses to let nature decide and as such that child grows up suffering from being less than the children around him.
-However, knowing he is capable of much more, he assumes the identity of a perfect genetic specimen, who is cripled as a result of a car accident and he fulfills his dream of joining an elite scientific school called Gattaca.
+Synopsis: In the not-too-distant future, having children has become a matter of selecting the best DNA.
+One couple choses to let nature decide and, as such, their child grows up suffering from being less than the children around him.
+However, knowing he is capable of much more, he assumes the identity of a perfect genetic specimen who was disabled as a result of a car accident so that he might fulfil his dream of his dream of joining an elite scientific school called Gattaca.
 He learns to deceive DNA and urine sample testing, but just when he is finally assigned to a mission to Titan, there is a murder at the school and the police begin an investigation, jeopardizing his secret.

 Why you should watch: This is one of the most original sci-fi movies in modern history that succeeds on the basis of its story rather than relying on visual effects.
 If you haven't seen it, watch it now.
 The plot is clever and uncomplicated, focusing on a very unique kind of discrimination based on an individual's genetic code.
 As aptly stated in the film, this future society has "discrimination down to a science."
 The production design is refreshingly retro and the cast delivers exceptional performances, in particular Jude Law.
 Joining him are Ethan Hawke, Uma Thurman and Alan Arkin.